tinyheero/BICG-2016/copy_number/content/lab.md

 ### Get Input Data

-We will be using TITAN, available as a R bioconductor package (TitanCNA) for the copy number analysis.
-The program has the ability to perform the normalization, extraction of LRR/BAF, and calling of CNV.
+We will be using TITAN, available as a R Bioconductor package (TitanCNA) for the copy number analysis.
+The program has the ability to perform the normalization, extraction of LRR/BAF, and calling of CNAs.
 But before we can use TITAN, we need to retrieve a few input files:

-1. Tumour read count data
+1. Tumour/Normal read count data
-2. Normal read count data
+	* Total number of reads within a bin size (default 1000) across the genome
-3. Tumour allele counts for normal heterozygous positions
+2. Tumour allele counts for normal heterozygous positions
+	* Number of reads that support the different alleles at the heterozygous positions
-4. Genome reference mappability file
+3. Genome reference mappability file
-5. Genome reference GC content file
+4. Genome reference GC content file

 Generating these files can take a bit of time.
-So for this lab, they have been already been generated for you and can be copied for running (Please see the data preparation page for details on how these files were generated
+So for this lab, they have been already been generated for you and can be copied for running (Please see the data preparation page for details on how these files were generated).

 Copy the tumour and normal read count data: